British Values & the Prevention of Terrorism

 Children are encouraged to know, understand and exercise their rights and personal freedoms and are supported in exercising these safely, for example through E-Safety and PSHE/RSE lessons.

 Mutual respect is at the heart of our values (‘Care, Creativity, Challenge’).
 Children learn that their behaviours have an effect on their own rights and those of others in the following ways.

-- High expectations of behaviour modelled by all adults in school.
+- High expectations of behaviour modelled by all;

-- Unacceptable behaviours are not tolerated.
-They are challenged, discussed with children and appropriate consequences given, where necessary.
+- Unacceptable behaviours are challenged, discussed and not tolerated;

-- Inappropriate behaviour (including disrespectful and racist incidents) is recorded appropriately.
+- Inappropriate behaviour (including disrespectful and racist incidents) is recorded appropriately and dealt with proportionately;

-- Children are praised and rewarded for displaying respect for others, including through ‘Star of the Week’ assemblies.
+- Praise and rewarded for displaying respect for others.

 Tolerance of Those of Different Faiths and Beliefs

 Bure Valley School is situated in an area which is not culturally diverse, therefore we place significant emphasis on promoting diversity with the children in the following ways:

 - Our wider curriculum promotes respect, tolerance and diversity;